-Current lottery games include the four twice-daily games (My3, Pick 3, Pick 4, and "Lucky Day"); "Lotto" with three drawings per week; "Hit or Miss" with four drawings each day; and about 55 instant games.
-What is now called "Mega Millions"-a multistate lotto game conducted jointly with 42 other states-began in September 1996 with drawings on Tuesdays and Fridays.
-Powerball-a multistate lottery that Illinois joined in 2010-is conducted jointly with 42 other states and has drawings on Wednesdays and Saturdays.
+Current lottery games include the three twice-daily games (Pick 3, Pick 4, and "Lucky Day"); "Lotto" with three drawings per week; "Hit or Miss" with four drawings each day; and about 55 instant games.
+What is now called "Mega Millions"-a multistate lotto game conducted jointly with 43 other states-began in September 1996 with drawings on Tuesdays and Fridays.
+Powerball-a multistate lottery that Illinois joined in 2010-is conducted jointly with 43 other states and has drawings on Wednesdays and Saturdays.
 The occasional Millionaire Raffle, in which four prizes of \$1 million and numerous lesser prizes are awarded, began in February 2007.

 A 2009 law required the Department of Revenue (now the Department of the Lottery) to contract with a private manager to manage lottery operations.
 The private manager was to implement a pilot program to sell lottery tickets on the Internet if the U.S. Department of Justice approved.
-The Department of Revenue contracted with Northstar Lottery Group for it to manage lottery operations starting on July 1, 2011.
-A 2012 law allowed Powerball to be added to the pilot program to sell tickets on the Internet.
+A 2012 law allowed Powerball to be added to the pilot program.